fkarg/fkarg.github.io/staged/ego-enemy.md

 > allow it to stick around.

 > Lacking the ability to examine ourselves, we reinvest our energy into exactly
-> the patterns of behaviour that caused our problems to begin with.
+> the patterns of behavior that caused our problems to begin with.

 > It is far better when doing good work is sufficient.
 In other words, the less
 > attached we are to _outcomes_, the better.